Joshua-Soteras/Website-/HTML and CSS/PageLayout.md

 - right
 - bot
 - left
+- Note: think of margin as a spacer in regards to other elements

 ##padding
 margin : top, right, bot, left
 - note to put spacing in between the current element in respect to its container use padding
+- padding: think of the "margin" of inside the element. push or pull elements within the container

 ## Overview
   - elements "flows" from left to right, and top to bottom
   -